Check out the upcoming events at the Tower

 Can I bring a BBQ to cook my dinner?

-No, please don’t bring cooking equipment (BBQ, spitroast, gas burner) onto the reserve.
-A precooked meal or picnic would be ideal for this event.
+No, please don’t bring cooking equipment (BBQ, spitroast, gas burner) onto the reserve, we will have a BBQ there for the sausage sizzle.
+Otherwise, a precooked meal or picnic would be ideal for this event.

-Can I have a few cheeky bevvies with dinner?
+Can I have a few cheeky drinks with dinner?

 Alcohol is not permitted on the reserve, so please only bring non-alcoholic drinks along with you.